 Although the Appirio report only surveyed professionals in the tech industry, experts agree that employees in any field want to feel appreciated.

-"Our survey found that appreciation, connectedness and emotional safety all outrank compensation as important factors in career decision making," Harry West, head of worker experience solutions at Appirio, said in a statement.
+"Our survey found that appreciation, connectedness and emotional safety all outrank compensation as important factors in career decision-making," said Harry West, head of worker experience solutions at Appirio, in a statement.
 "Employee engagement can't be solved by simply showering workers with raises and bonuses – companies must be dedicated to providing transparency, support and technologies that keep high-end tech talent happy."

 "While managers might think their direct reports are disappointed when big projects don't translate into equally big raises, the majority of workers again value a human expression of appreciation for a job well done," the study's authors wrote.

 Tips on how to show your employees appreciation

 1. Allow them to give and receive props.

 Members of a team should be allowed to show appreciation for each other regularly during meetings.
 A badge of honor should be given to the staff member the team feels performed better than usual during the week.
 This creates an atmosphere of teamwork, respect and appreciation.
 Members who may not be exceptional performers can be appreciated for their improved efforts on the team.
 This will encourage everyone to put more effort into their work and relate better to everyone.

 Allow employees who perform well to have some time off (in addition to their regularly allotted PTO), affording them greater work-life balance.
 They could spend this time with family or pursuing their hobbies.